Day 1: Arrival in Lyon

 Since 1998 Lyon’s old part of town is part of the UNESCO World Cultural Heritage.
 Mighty churches, about 30 museums and an excellent food serving industry guarantee a delightful stay.

 Already after just a few kilometres the futuristic museum Des Confluences appears with its spectacular location on an island at the confluence of the rivers Rhône and Saône.
-You follow the course of your companion, the river Rhône and soon you reach Vienne where you will stay tonight with its many remains of an ancient Roman colony.
+You follow the course of your companion, the river Rhône and soon you reach Vienne with its many remains of an ancient Roman colony.
 You will be impressed by the temple of Augustus and Livia and by the biggest Roman theatre in Gaul.

-Today the cycle path leads you directly along the Rhône riverbank.
+Continuing the path leads you directly along the Rhône riverbank.
 On either side of the river, vineyards of the Cotes du Rhône rise up steeply.
-You however stay on flat terrain and soon cycle through a nature reserve with numerous observation points for you to marvel at flora and fauna.
+You, however, stay on flat terrain and soon cycle through a nature reserve with numerous observation points for you to marvel at flora and fauna.
 Onwards through alluvial forests with lots of shade until Serrières, a charming village located directly on the river Rhône.

 After that you will soon reach the main town of the Drôme-region called Valence.
 Also called the Northern Gate to Provence, it will amaze you with its vibrant town centre full of cafés and restaurants.